metrizzle/figlet-maven-plugin/README.md

 ## Figlet Libraries and fonts
 The plugin is tested and packaged with the mentioned `Driver` libraries.

-The integration of pyfiglet and figlet-js are based on the Java ScriptEngine abstraction. jython is utilized to run the python code from pyfiglet nashorn is used to execute the javascript code.
+The integration of pyfiglet and figlet-js are based on the Java ScriptEngine abstraction.

+Jython is utilized to run the python code from pyfiglet.
+Nashorn is used to execute the javascript code.

 The driver runtime exposes an internal java interface to control and postprocess the output.

 The font files packaged with the driver libraries are made available exclusive when resolving resource fonts.

 ## TODO

 * -Support and tests bannerFileName option ˚<bannerFileName>banner.txt</bannerFileName>˚-
 * -Goal and tests standalone execution (preview printing from cmdline)-
-* Enable driver specific options kerning, smushing via cmd first
+* Enable driver specific options kerning, smushing via cmd
 * Goal for printing all packaged fonts figlist
 * Goal for font details
 * Resolve arbitary http fonts files into driver environment
-* Resolve arbitary classpath fonts files driver independent
-* Toilet support for color schemes -> http://caca.zoy.org/wiki/toilet
+* Resolve arbitary classpath fonts files driver independent * Toilet support for color schemes -> http://caca.zoy.org/wiki/toilet
 * Add pre and postprocessing hooks -> additional lines etc.
 * train a neural net on ascii texts - Wait wooat